”I have been made redundant before and it is a terrible blow; redundant is a rotten word because it makes you think you are useless.” Billy Connelly

 When you are the chosen messenger, you would do well to prepare.
 The person needs you neither to be overly sympathetic nor too distant and chilly.
 Being firm yet empathetic will help if there are emotional outbursts.
 You are there to explain and to persuade them that the decision is reasonable – though any attempt to justify it defensively suggests a lack of confidence in it and trivialises the person’s distress at their loss.

-So to prepare
+So to prepare to announce redundancy

 - Ask yourself whether you are as relaxed as you can be.
 If you hold tension in your body and voice you will convey it and the other person is likely to feel tense and defensive in return.
 You may get a negative reaction where there need not have been.